-The cosiest of cosy Scandi Christmas decor pieces – which works in both large and small homes – is the orange infused with cloves, the aromatic flower buds of a tree (as pictured above).
+The cosiest of cosy Scandi Christmas decor pieces – which works in both large and small homes – is the orange infused with cloves.

-It pleases the eye and smells divine, like a warm fire place, cinnamony with hints of a musky fragrance.
+It pleases the eye and smells divine, like a warm fire place, cinnamon with hints of a musky fragrance.
 And it is home made.
-It works in a beautiful bowl amongst other fruits or more of the same – but remember to ‘update’ it as the orange will ripen and needs replenishing.
-However, most Nordics hang the fragrant orange in the window.
+But remember to ‘update’ it as the orange will ripen and needs renewing.
+Most Nordics hang the fragrant orange in the window.

-Lack of floor space is a common problem in new builds and starter homes but that shouldn’t stop you from going all Christmassy come December.
+Lack of floor space is a common problem in new builds and starter homes but that shouldn’t stop you from going all Christmassy in December.

 As indoor plants in general are enjoying a massive boost in popularity it is now also possible to find stunning trees in pots.

 Decorate them gently and place them in a corner, in the window or on the dining table.